 The Department is home to an Historic Costume Collection with garments and artifacts dating from 1776-2003.

-In 2003, the Department's Apparel Product Design concentration met the educational competencies and laboratory standards for approval by the American Apparel and Footwear Association.
+In 2003, the Department's Apparel Product Design concentration, whose title has since been shortened to Apparel Design, met the educational competencies and laboratory standards for approval by the American Apparel and Footwear Association.
 One of only 16 programs nationally recognized by the American Apparel and Footwear Association (AAFA), CARS students receive AAFA scholarships.

 Financial support through various Scholarships are available to both undergraduate and graduate students enrolled in the CARS program.
 In addition to scholarships offered by the CARS department, students may compete for scholarships from the School of Human Environmental Sciences, the Young Menswear Association and the Graduate School.
 Fellowships and assistantships are also awarded annually to graduate students.